wcamarao/session.socket.io/README.md

 session.socket.io (SessionSockets) [![Build Status](https://api.travis-ci.org/functioncallback/session.socket.io.png)](http://travis-ci.org/functioncallback/session.socket.io)
 ==================================

-This tiny node module aims to simplify your socket.io application when using http sessions from express or connect middlewares.
+This tiny node module simplifies your web sockets app when using http sessions from express or connect middlewares.
 It has no dependencies and can be initialized using any session store and cookie parser compatible with express or connect.

 It's written and tested using express 3.0.0rc4, connect 2.4.5 and socket.io 0.9.10.